 Nic: Editor & Roaming Renegade

 Dubai is sickening, fake and everything that the world shouldn’t be.
 Although, yeah, it’s one of the worst places to travel in my opinion, it’s still interesting to see.
+Plus, being queer it doesn’t exactly feel safe. 🙁3.
+India

-A multicoloured land of incredible scenery and colourful traditions, India had long captured my imagination as a child.
+A multicoloured land of incredible scenery and colourful traditions, backpacking India had long captured my imagination as a child.
 I yearned to visit the Taj Mahal, to bask in the ancient power of fallen civilisations, and to feast upon spiced meat of questionable origin.

 A whirling juxtaposition of teeming metropolises and empty, vast landscapes, India would keep me guessing.
 I spent two years wandering dusty roads, camping out in dilapidated train stations and relying on the kindness of the Couchsurfing community to shave my scraggly beard and mend my tattered clothes.